When using an existing dashboard within your LogScale instance, you can

 Restricting Access with IP Filters

-Once you have created read-only dashboards through the option
+Once you have created read-only dashboards with the option

-you can restrict access to those dashboards to specific IP addresses.
+restrict access to those dashboards to specific IP addresses.
+One way

 From the User Interface, click on the circled question mark near